 My story of building a fireplace in my dining room.

-First, I measured and mapped out the spot to build a fireplace on the big blank wall.
+First, I measured and mapped out the spot to install the electric fireplace insert.
 This is my favorite laser level and straight edge to use for precision.

 Since I was using an electric insert, I had to run wires to the basement.
 With some help from my father-in-law, we handled the tricky parts of the wiring.
 Definitely call in a pro if you’re not feeling confident about the wiring!